It's easier than ever to get fitter - with a wealth of wearable tech on your side.

 Stay in the zone

-Watches like the Adidas SmartRun and the Polar V800 and many others have options for audio of vibrating alerts.
+Watches like the Polar V800 and many others have options for audio of vibrating alerts.
 Setting these to give you a nudge when your bpm or pace rises or falls outside of the training zone you've set for your session will ensure that you stick the plan and achieve the right training effect, in this case fat burn.

 Keep tracking after you stop